-Whether you're shopping for a new couch or looking at upholstery to recover one you have at home, you're going to see lots of microfiber.
+Whether you're shopping for a new couch or looking at upholstery to recover one you have at home, you're going to see lots of microfiber options.
 The fabric has gained in popularity due to its resemblance to the touch and feel of suede leather, extensive choice in colors, durability, and reasonable price compared to other fabrics.

 Removing spills is easier than on other fabrics because the tight weave and fibers cause liquids to bead on the surface.
 However, eventually, the stains will sink in and cleaning can be a challenge because microfiber is prone to watermarks.

 How Often to Clean a Microfiber Couch